ClimateCompatibleGrowth/guidelines/_posts/2025-01-21 Software choice.md

 tags: repeatability reusability
 ---

-How do I choose the right software for my research project?

-I, as many others before me, have run into the problem of choosing the appropriate software for my upcoming research project.
-In the project description for my PhD thesis, Aspen Plus was listed as the modelling tool to be used and my supervisors and collegues all use Aspen Plus.
-But Aspen Plus is not an open software and an Aspen Plus license is very expensive.
+How do I choose the right software for my upcoming research project?
+This is a question that I, like many others before me, had to ask today.
+In the project description for my PhD thesis, Aspen Plus was listed as the modeling tool to use and my supervisors and colleagues all use Aspen Plus.
+But Aspen Plus is not an open access software and an Aspen Plus license is very expensive.
 Hence, I am currently in the position where I have to carefully think through which software is the most appropriate for my project.
-I have to weigh the advantages and disadvanatges of using a commercial software against an open software.
+I have to weigh the advantages and disadvantages of using commercial or open software.

+Aspen Plus is a process modeling tool used to build and simulate processes.
+As mentioned it is not an open software, but alternative open access tools exist, for example, DWSIM and COCO simulator.
+As I need to choose one of these softwares to use, I will discuss the advantages and disadvantages of using Aspen Plus and compare them to DWSIM and COCO simulator's advantages and disadvantages.

 ## Advantages of using Aspen Plus
 - Knowledge and support available from supervisor and collegues.
 Also a broad user base online in many forums available to help me.